Palvaran/spotifyexport/README.md

 ------------------------------------------------------------------------------------------------------------------

 Two files are included in this repo.
 1. playlistexport.py - Queries the Spotify API for your playlist information.
 Just update the API portion (lines 8 and 9) with your Spotify Developer information.
+Outputs the query as a CSV which can be analyzed further.
-2. viewjson.py - For verification.
+2. viewjson.py - For troubleshooting/verification.
 Reports the track count for Query.

 Example Output:
 playlist_name,	track_name,	artist_name,	album_name,	duration_s,	popularity